alcatrazEscapee/mcresources/README.md

  - `values` specifies the values.
 It can be a single string for one value, or a list / tuple of strings for multiple values
  - `replace` specifies the replace field in the json, i.e. if the tag should replace a previous identical entry

+#### World Generation

+New in Minecraft 1.16.2 is the ability to specify all manner of world generation objects.
+These follow very similar "type-and-config" patterns, and have quite nested structures meaning the data generation for them is a bit different.

+In general, builders for the data inside world gen objects can be found in `world_gen`.
+These can be nested for any purpose, and the result can be fed to `rm.carver`, `rm.feature`, or `rm.surface_builder` to create configured carvers, configured features, or configured surface builders respectively.

+Biomes are possible with `rm.biome`, which takes *a lot* of default arguments, and will populate any missing fields to the required ones for a biome.
+This also does no interpolation, so anything passed in must be specfied as it should appear in the final result json.